simonmichael/hledger/hledger/hledger.m4.md

 ```

 To use a config file, specify it with the `--conf` option.
-Its options will be inserted near the start of your command line (so you can override them if needed).
+Its options will be inserted near the start of your command line,
+so you can override them with command line options if needed.

 Or, you can set up an automatic config file that is used whenever you run hledger,
 by creating `hledger.conf` in the current directory or above,